slatinsky/x86sim/README.md

 - add validation warning if trying to write to memory cell and 8/16bit info is unknown in that instruction
 - verify if push and pop always gets 16-bit value
 - verify labels in verification step
+- merge ace editor tokenizer with our tokenizer.
+Stop using built in assembly tokenizer
+- test uppercase/mixed case code, not everything is converted to lowercase correctly yet
+- if bit size is not know, autodetect the size during memory write instead of converting it to 8-bit only
+- add #define MACRO_NAME macros

 # validation todo
 - mov alphanumeric, 5